audy/gdl/README.md

 ## Features

-- **Taxonomic Filtering** - Download all assemblies belonging to a specific kingdom, phylum, ..., species.
-Filter based on name OR NCBI Tax ID
+- **Taxonomic Filtering** - Download all assemblies belonging to a specific kingdom, phylum, class, order, family, genus, species, ....
+Filter based on name OR NCBI Tax ID.
+No need to separately look up tax IDs.
 - **Fast** - Use all available processors + connections are re-used to reduce overhead
 - **Multiple Sources** - Fetch assemblies from RefSeq or GenBank
 - **Filtering** - Filter based on `assembly_level` (Complete, Contig, Chromosome, ...)